Data Privacy & Security Considerations for Life Science & Tech Startups

 - which key contractual issues affect your venture companies that handle such data through their license agreements, collaborations and sales contracts

-This presentation will be led by partners of the WilmerHale law firm to provide an overview of key regulatory and contractual considerations most likely to affect life sciences and technology companies.
+This presentation will be led by partners of the WilmerHale law firm to provide an overview of key regulatory and contractual considerations most likely to affect life sciences and technology startup companies.